Faculty Manual

 Final Examinations

-Final Examinations must be given in the fifteenth week and may not be given earlier.
+Final Examinations must be given on the day scheduled for the final exam as per the Academic Calendar (NJ Academic Calendar, Vancouver Academic Calendar).
+Scheduled examination periods may not be changed by individual instructors.
+Final exams may not be given prior to the date of the final exam.
 If, after consultation with your department chairperson or school director, you determine that a final examination may not be appropriate in your course, you must hold a class during the scheduled final examination period.

 Students have the right to review all graded academic exercises—including final examinations.
 There is the general expectation that all graded academic exercises are to be returned to students during the regular semester, with the exception of final examinations.
 It is recommended that final examinations be maintained in department offices.
 If final examinations are not returned to students, they are to be transferred, by faculty members, to academic department offices where the examinations will be maintained for a period of twelve (12) months after the completion of the term.
 At the end of this twelve-month period, the final examinations will be returned to the individual faculty members.
 Students can review their final examinations by making appointments with their instructors.
 Final examinations will not be given to students for review without the presence of the faculty member or other appropriate supervision.
 Students can request a photocopy of the graded final examination.